🚀 View Source

 </html>

-The #layout metadata key defines which layout a file should use.
-The path to the layout file is relative to <source>.
+The @layout metadata key defines which layout a file should use.
+The layout file path is relative to <source>.

 path/to/source/index.html